Solar Power Generation

-This article is derived from Sunipod’s Free Ebook Must-have Consumer Guide to Solar Power Generation Systems.
+This is an excerpt from Sunipod’s Free EBook: Must-have Consumer Guide to Solar Power Generation Systems.

-One really good reason why any business should consider investing in solar power in India is the significant SAVINGS on electricity costs realized for a long time as a result of deploying solar PV systems on site.
-To understand what is solar power; we need to lay out some obvious facts supporting the above statement and get them out of the way
+Environmental benefits aside, a good reason why businesses should consider investing in a solar energy system is the significant SAVINGS on electricity costs.
+These savings are effective immediately and continue to benefit for a very long time as a result of onsite deployment of solar PV.
+To better understand how; we need to lay out some obvious facts supporting the above statement and get them out of the way.

 - Commercial and industrial solar power generation for businesses is more common and affordable than ever before and they can be adapted to fit anyone’s specific needs.
 Think techno-commercial viability!

 - They make use of infinite source of energy - the sun, best of all sunlight is FREE.

 - Solar power in India is one of the most accessible forms of energy available.
 Throughout most locations in India the average solar radiation is great for solar power generation.

 - Solar power generation systems, which are also called photovoltaic or PV systems, are pollution-free, reliable and have an expected life of about 25 years.

 - Your solar power generation is REALLY FREE after a short payback while others continue to pay heavily for coal and gas generated power.

 With this out of the way, enjoy the rest of the article:

 Types of Solar Energy Systems: